 Using a space heater too close to combustible materials, like clothing, curtains, or rugs, make these portable appliances potentially deadly.
 Always use space heaters with caution, especially those that heat coils to keep you warm.
 The coils get so hot over time that they are likely to cause anything close by to catch fire.

-Make Sure You’re Not a Risk for an Electrical Fire
+Make Sure You’re Not a Risk for Electrical Fires

 Home Safety is a necessity these days.
 If you would like to have an electrical inspection done at your home, please contact us at Deshaies Electric today.
 We will be happy to send a licensed electrician to your home to make any necessary repairs to your electrical system to help minimize your electrical fire risks.